 I have added the ENDF2C code to PREPRO, to ensure that ALL PREPRO output in the simple text ENDF format are completely FORTRAN, C and C++ compatible.
-Currently evaluated data even from major code centers are still not completely FORTRAN, C and C++ compatible.
-Therefore, when I begin pre-processing any evaluation the first PREPRO code I run is ENDF2C to ensure that ALL ENDF formatted output in subsequent codes are completely compatible.
+Currently, evaluated data even from major code centers are still not completely FORTRAN, C and C++ compatible.
+Therefore, when I begin pre-processing any evaluation, the first PREPRO code I run is ENDF2C to ensure that ALL ENDF formatted output in subsequent codes are completely compatible.
 This is a very important step: it would be such a shame if after all the effort invested to produce accurate results it cannot be accurately read and used by application codes.
-If as recommended you ALWAYS use ENDF2C first, you will be able to avoid this problem.
-PREPRO also uses the current ENDF convention that sequence numbers start at 1 for each section (MAT/MF/MT), instead of the older convention starting at 1 for each material (MAT).
+If, as recommended, you ALWAYS use ENDF2C first, you will be able to avoid this problem.
+PREPRO also uses the current ENDF convention that sequence numbers start at 1 for each section (MAT/MF/MT), instead of the older convention starting at 1 for each material (MAT); a trivial point, but it explains the difference in sequence numbers as seen in the below data.